dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 **This is [mask] cat**.

-Now, the label is whatever is missing.
-And the task of self-supervised machine learning is to figure out the label given the masked sentence.
+Now, the label is whatever is missing, and the task of self-supervised machine learning is to figure out the label given the masked sentence.

-> Self-supervised is because we create the labels from the data, otherwise it would be unsupervised.
+> We call it self-supervised learning because we create the labels from the data, otherwise it would be unsupervised learning.

-To create the labels in the previous case we used masking.
+To create the labels in the previous case we used the technique called **masking**.

 Don't confuse self-supervised learning with semi-supervised learning which is a combination of supervised and unsupervised machine learning methods.
-Ine semi-supervised learning some examples are labeled and the rest are unlabeled.
+In semi-supervised learning some examples are labeled and the others are unlabeled.

 ## Predicting hidden parts from non hidden parts